sh2/extension-summarize-translate-gemini/README.md

 # extension-summarize-translate-gemini

 Chrome extension to summarize and translate web pages.
-Uses Gemini as backend.
+Uses Gemini as the backend.

 ## Setup